kojuzz/yrs-frontend-vue/README.md

 #  YRS - User Portal (Frontend)

-This is the frontend project for the YRS system, built with Vue 3 and Vite.
+This is the frontend project for the YRS system, built with Vue 3

 ## 🛠️ Technologies Used

 - **Vue 3** – Progressive JavaScript framework
-- **Vite** – Next generation frontend tooling
 - **Tailwind CSS** – Utility-first CSS framework
 - **Vant UI** – Lightweight Mobile UI Components for Vue
 - **Leaflet** – Interactive maps